krishnakadiyala/NPAcourse/labs/Lab_15_Getting_Started_with_Loops.md

 >>>
 ```

-Note that using `items` gives you each to each `item` and remember that `items` returns a list of tuples (you can also think of this as a list of lists from a usability perspective).
+Note that using `items` gives you each to each `item` and remember that `items` returns a list of tuples (you can also think of this as a list of lists from an usability perspective).
 Here `key` maps to the first element in each tuple and `value` maps to the second in element in each tuple.

 Remember `key` and `value` are user defined: